azat-co/node-patterns/README.md

 ---

-# Problem
+# Problems

-Callbacks are still hard to manage even in modules!
+* Callbacks are still hard to manage even in modules!
+* Callbacks fire just once
+* Callbacks fire only at the end
+* No way to remove a callback or add a new one "on the fly"

+---

+## No it's not promises. 😉

+^Promises fire just once just as callbacks

 ---